AdnanHasan20/IMDb-Data-Exploration/README.md

 ---

 ## File Descriptions
+2. Access the following files to run the code:

 - **DS.R**: Contains the main analysis script for **Introduction to Data Science**, focusing on identifying successful directors and writers.
 - **DV.R**: Responsible for generating visualizations as part of the **Data Visualization** coursework.